 The egg of a Black-necked Swan is about 3.7 - 4.3 in (93 - 109 mm) long and 2.5 - 2.7 in (63 - 69.3 mm) wide, and weighs from 6 - 9.7 oz (173 to 274 grams).

 Once a clutch is complete, the female incubates the eggs for about 36 days, while the male remains nearby to defend the nest against intruders and predators.
 Very rarely, the male may help brooding the eggs.
 During the incubation period, the female leaves the nest only for short periods to feed on nearby vegetation, bathe and preen her feathers - however, before doing so, she usually covers the eggs with nesting material to conceal them.
 The male will also remain nearby to deter predators.

 The parents usually perform a "victory display" after intruders are deterred - which is similar to their courtship display and consists of facing each another while quivering their wings and trumpeting loudly.
 They may lay a second clutch if the first eggs or cygnets are lost.

-Both parents feed and protect the young.
-For the first weeks after hatching, the parents will intermittently brood the cygnets during poor weather and cold spells.
+The young are cared for by both parents, who feed and protect them.
+For the first weeks of their lives, the parents will intermittently brood the cygnets during poor weather and cold spells.

 When the cygnets are about two weeks old, they are able to feed themselves, mostly taking aquatic insects and crustaceans (such as crabs, lobsters, crayfish, shrimp, krill and barnacles).